{{org_field_logo}}

 5. Inventory and Record-Keeping Procedures

-- Signed documentation – Service users (or their representatives) and staff sign off on recorded valuables.
+- Signed documentation – Service users (or their representative, appointee, attorney or deputy) and staff sign to confirm the accuracy of any inventory and any subsequent changes.

 6. Safe Storage and Security Measures